Portugal's Guterres still leads race for U.N. chief after fourth ballot

-UNITED NATIONS Former Portuguese Prime Minister Antonio Guterres still leads the race to become the next United Nations Secretary-General after a fourth U.N.
+UNITED NATIONS (Reuters) - Former Portuguese Prime Minister Antonio Guterres still leads the race to become the next United Nations Secretary-General after a fourth U.N.
 Security Council secret ballot on Friday, diplomats said.

 The 15-member council cast a ballot for each of the remaining 10 candidates, and the choices are: encourage, discourage, or no opinion.
 Guterres received 12 encourage, two discourage and one no opinion, diplomats said.